tristanlee85/supportportal/README.md

  - ~~Default the tickets grid to only show tickets assigned to you~~ Removed since this can be handled with filter sets
  - Auto-refresh and loadmask configurations for the main and mini ticket grid
  - Display Status Detail color marker next to row in the mini ticket grid
+ - Quick button for refunding credits (button sets credits to 0 automatically)
+ - ~~Ability to copy all code within a code example block~~ Removed since this has been implemented directly in the application
+ - Automatically linkify Jira IDs in the reply body

 **Contributions:**